RobRR/first-goals-matter/README.md

 ### Explanation of plot:
 The data charts each team's performance along a chronological match sequence (x-axis) against the exact minute the opening goal was scored (y-axis).

-Situations where the team that scores first wins is represented by a green dot; an orange dot denotes when the side that claims the game's opening goal is subsequently held to a draw; a red dot signifies a fixture that ended in defeat.
+Situations where the team that scores first wins are represented by a green dot; an orange dot denotes when the side that claims the game's opening goal is subsequently held to a draw; a red dot signifies a fixture that ended in defeat.
 * **Leaders**: Title holders **Shamrock Rovers'** grid is festooned with green - 10 wins from 12.
 * **Laggards**: Teams prone to dropping points show clusters of orange and red markers, showing an inability to see out games even after scoring first.
 Waterford are the worst offenders in this regard: no wins from five.